laura-dangelo/Bayesian_Clustering_of_Spatially-Referenced_Calcium_Traces/README.md

 The Google Drive folder contains:
 - `Data` contains the data extracted from the original Matlab file, produced by the `Code/01_data_preprocessing` scripts.
-- `*/results` contain the output of the Gibbs sampler algorithm.
+- `*/results` contain the output of the Gibbs sampler algorithm or of the deconvolution algorithms.